mozilla/mentat/README.md

 :Connect nrepl://localhost:62385
 ```

+## To run the ClojureScript tests

+Run `lein doo node test once`, or `lein doo node` to re-run on file changes.

 ### Preparing an NPM release

 The intention is that the `release-js/` directory is roughly the shape of an npm-ready JavaScript package.